Diabetic Eye Treatment

 How do I get the Noctura 400?

 The Noctura 400 is provided as part of an ongoing monitoring program for your eyes.
-After your initial consultation which includes an OCT 3D Eye Scan, you will receive a mask which you wear for three months.
-We then carry out a follow-up examination of your eyes, including a further scan every three months.
+After your initial consultation which includes an OCT 3D Eye Scan and Optomap Ultrawide scan, you will receive a mask which you wear for three months.
+We then carry out a follow-up examination of your eyes, including further scans every three months.
 The scans allow us to precisely monitor the health of your eye and the extent of your retinopathy.

 To enquire about a consultation, please contact the practices today for more information.